Decentralized Euro (DEURO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Decentralized Euro Historical Price

-According to the latest data gathered on Decentralized Euro live price page, the current price of Decentralized Euro is 1.14USD.
-The circulating supply of Decentralized Euro(DEURO) is 2.40M DEURO , giving it a market capitalization of $2.74M.
+According to the latest data gathered on Decentralized Euro live price page, the current price of Decentralized Euro is 1.13USD.
+The circulating supply of Decentralized Euro(DEURO) is 2.40M DEURO , giving it a market capitalization of $2.71M.

 In the past month, Decentralized Euro has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that DEURO could witness further price changes in the near future.